Catch Me Outside, How About Dat (Yes, For Therapy)

 So… We’re Just Walking Around…Or?

-If your therapist has ever suggested going for a walk during a session, you might have thought, Wait, is this therapy or are we training for a 5K?
-Valid thought.
+If your therapist has ever suggested going for a walk during a session, you might have thought, wait… is this therapy, or are we training for a 5K?
+Totally fair.

-But don’t worry.
-I promise you won’t need hiking boots or your Apple Watch to track steps.
-Walk-and-talk therapy is less about the steps and more about giving your nervous system room to breathe.
-It’s therapy, just with a more scenic view, fewer cushions, and less of that intense eye contact that makes you wonder if you’re blinking too much.
+Don’t worry.
+I promise you will not need hiking boots or an Apple Watch to track your steps.
+Walk and talk therapy is not about distance or pace.
+It is about giving your nervous system a bit more room to breathe.
+It is still therapy, just with a nicer view, fewer throw pillows, and less of that intense eye contact that makes you wonder if you are blinking enough.

-For a lot of people, sitting face-to-face in a small room and talking about something vulnerable feels like a bit much.
-You’re being asked to open up emotionally while also deciding what to do with your hands.
-Walking helps with that.
-Side-by-side movement takes some of the pressure off.
+For a lot of people, sitting face to face in a small room and talking about vulnerable stuff feels like a lot.
+You are being asked to open up emotionally while also trying to figure out what to do with your hands.
+Walking helps take some of that pressure off.
+Moving side by side feels less exposed.
 There is no spotlight.
-Just fresh air, a steady rhythm, and space to speak, or not.
+Just fresh air, a steady rhythm, and space to talk, or not.

-And this isn’t just a vibe thing.
-There’s real research behind it.
+And this is not just a vibe thing.
+There is actual research behind it.

-Spending time in nature while walking can reduce anxiety and depression, support emotional regulation, and increase overall well-being (Bratman et al., 2024; Olafsdottir et al., 2020).
-It’s not magic, but the combination of movement and environment seems to nudge the brain and body into a state that feels a little more open and a little less guarded.
+Spending time in nature while walking has been shown to reduce anxiety and depression, support emotional regulation, and improve overall well-being (Bratman et al., 2024; Olafsdottir et al., 2020).
+It is not magic, but the combination of movement and environment seems to help the brain and body settle enough to feel a little more open and a little less guarded.

-Kaplan (1993) describes something called “soft fascination,” which basically means that nature holds our attention in a gentle way.
-Like watching a river flow or a bird hopping along a path.
-These things are interesting but not overwhelming.
-They help your nervous system downshift from survival mode into something closer to okay, maybe I can talk about this now.
+Kaplan (1993) talks about something called soft fascination.
+Basically, nature holds our attention in a gentle way.
+Watching water move, leaves rustle, or a bird hop along the path.
+It is engaging without being overwhelming.
+For many people, that helps the nervous system shift out of survival mode and into something closer to, okay, maybe I can talk about this.

-And you wouldn’t be the only one who finds this easier.
-Walk-and-talk therapy has been helpful for clients who feel stuck, who struggle with eye contact, or who just need a different way to show up.
-For some neurodivergent clients, the sensory environment outdoors is actually more manageable than the quiet stillness of a therapy office (Trevisan et al., 2017; Liu et al., 2024).
-Youth often find walking less intense than sitting and talking about feelings and hard stuff (shocking, I know).
-And men have reported that walk-and-talk therapy makes it easier to open up without feeling quite so exposed (Doucette, 2004; Dickmeyer et al., 2025).
-Honestly, talking about your feelings while staring at trees instead of into someone’s soul?
-Kind of a win, in my opinion.
+You would not be alone if this feels easier.
+Walk and talk therapy has been especially helpful for clients who feel stuck, who struggle with eye contact, or who just need a different way to show up.
+Some neurodivergent clients find the outdoor sensory environment more manageable than the quiet stillness of a therapy office (Trevisan et al., 2017; Liu et al., 2024).
+Youth often find walking less intense than sitting across from someone and talking about feelings and hard stuff, shocking, I know.
+And some men report that walk and talk therapy makes it easier to open up without feeling quite so exposed (Doucette, 2004; Dickmeyer et al., 2025).
+Talking about your feelings while looking at trees instead of directly into someone’s soul is, in my opinion, a solid upgrade.

-For some clients, nature-based therapy is not just helpful, it’s meaningful.
+For some clients, nature-based therapy is not just helpful, it is meaningful.
 Many Indigenous and land-connected folks already understand healing as something that happens in relationship with land, body, and spirit (Field, 2022; Greer & Lemacks, 2024).
-For some of these clients, therapy on the land can feel more aligned with their values and ways of knowing.
+For these clients, therapy on the land can feel more aligned with their values and ways of knowing.

-Of course, this isn’t the right fit for everyone.
+And of course, this is not the right fit for everyone.
 Sometimes we stay indoors.
 Sometimes the weather has other plans.
-And sometimes you just really want to sit on a couch, hold a mug, and not worry about the potential triggering hum of mosquitoes.
-That’s completely okay.
+And sometimes you really just want to sit on a couch, hold a mug, and not worry about the emotional or the triggering sound of mosquitoes.
+All of that is okay.

-But for those who are curious, walk-and-talk therapy can offer something simple and real.
-It’s not a replacement for deep therapeutic work.
-It’s just a different way in.
+For those who are curious, walk and talk therapy offers something simple and real.
+It is not a replacement for deep therapeutic work.
+It is just a different way in.
 A slower pace.
-A chance to feel your feet on the ground while you sort through whatever is on your heart.
+A chance to feel your feet on the ground while you sort through whatever is sitting on your heart.

-And no, you don’t have to talk the whole time.
-Sometimes the pauses are where the real work lives.
-And if Parker the therapy dog is with us?
-Even better.
-He may make us laugh by chewing a stick or eating grass like the half mountain goat he apparently believes he is.
+And no, you do not have to talk the whole time.
+Sometimes the quiet moments are where the real work happens.
+And if Parker, my therapy dog, is with us, even better.
+He may make us laugh by chewing a stick or eating grass like the half mountain goat he is very convinced he is.

 Curious to Learn More?